Aliaksandra Sasnovich: 2024: Budapest Grand Prix final

 Partnering with Laura Siegemund, Sasnovich reached the semifinals of the doubles at the Dubai Championships, going out to third seeds Nicole Melichar-Martinez and Ellen Perez.
 At the Italian Open, she defeated world No. 18 and 14th seed Ekaterina Alexandrova in the second round but went out in her next match against Angelique Kerber.

 After defeating Suzan Lamens in the quarterfinals and Anna Karolína Schmiedlová in the last four, she reached the final of the Budapest Grand Prix, losing to top seed Diana Shnaider, in straight sets.

 2025: Cluj-Napoca semifinals in singles and doubles

 Sasnovich entered the main draw at the Transylvania Open as a lucky loser, and defeated sixth seed Jéssica Bouzas Maneiro, qualifier Marina Stakusic and fourth seed Anhelina Kalinina to make it through to the semifinals, where she lost to top seed Anastasia Potapova.
 At the same tournament, she also reached the semifinals in doubles, partnering Katarzyna Piter.

-At the China Open, Sasnovich reached the third round defeating world No. 14, Naomi Osaka, for her 24th career top-20 win, but her first in 16 months since Rome 2024.
+At the China Open, Sasnovich reached the third round defeating world No. 14, Naomi Osaka, for her 24th career top-20 win, but her first in 16 months.
 Osaka had not lost a completed match in Beijing since 2018.